-Students in the Distinguished Majors Program will complete, in addition to the courses outlined above, two semesters (6 credit hours) of guided study and research (CHEM 3951, 3961 or CHEM 4951, 4961) under the supervision of a member of the faculty.
-(B.S. in Chemistry majors may also count these research courses toward fulfillment of the “science electives” portion of their normal degree requirements.)
+Students in the Distinguished Majors Program will complete, in addition to the courses outlined above, two semesters (6 credit hours) of guided study and research (CHEM 3951, 3961, 4951, and/or 4961) under the supervision of a member of the faculty.
+(B.S. in Chemistry majors may also count these research courses toward fulfillment of the “science electives” portion of their normal degree requirements and ACS Certification.)
+The student's research does not need to be within the Department of Chemistry.
 The student’s research work will be described in written form.
 The faculty research supervisor and the Undergraduate Advising Committee will judge the work and the report.

 As indicated in the Undergraduate Record, the student’s cumulative gpa at graduation must be 3.4000 or higher for all courses taken at the University of Virginia (not just the major courses).